What to do with chipped china

 “Keep special chipped china for display.
 Teacups without handles make great little jewellery pots, and teapots with chipped spouts look lovely holding a plant on the kitchen window-ledge.

 I so often find one of gorgeous bits of china in charity shops and get disappointed because it may not be part of a set or because it might be chipped.
+Then i just mutter to myself about What to do with chipped china and usually daraw a blank.

 Using it in other ways is of course the solution to what to do with these lovely finds and I love these upcycling ideas.